OVO Group Tax Strategy Statement

 We aim to ensure that our tax position in any planning activity is consistent with the spirit as well as the letter of tax law and we will take external advice to confirm this if necessary.
 As such we do not seek to structure transactions in ways that are led primarily by tax structuring.

 With regards to our dealings with third parties, we do not promote tax avoidance or aggressive tax planning arrangements and we have put in place all reasonable prevention procedures to eliminate the facilitation of tax evasion by any associated persons, proportionate to the level of risk, and will continue to monitor these for effectiveness.

-We engage with HMRC honestly and with integrity, based on mutual trust and co-operative compliance.
+We engage with HMRC and other relevant tax authorities honestly and with integrity, based on mutual trust and co-operative compliance.
 We feel this is the best way to ensure that we pay the right tax at the right time and to maintain a good working relationship.
-We endeavour to engage with tax consultants and HMRC on a real time basis in any areas of material uncertainty.
+We endeavour to engage with tax consultants and HMRC and other relevant tax authorities on a real time basis in any areas of material uncertainty.
 This includes us disclosing and seeking clearance on significant matters in order to gain agreement on the tax implications.

 In this context, OVO Group utilises all legitimate exemptions and allowances in accordance with normal business practises and HMRC guidance.

 We consider that the above statement complies with OVO Group’s obligation under para 16(2) and para 25 (1), Sch 19 Finance Act 2016.